chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

     </tr>
   </tbody>
 </table>

+The score matrix put the Czechs as favourites here to beat England at 40.9%.
+They are however playing at Wembley which could potentially tip the scale to the English.

 The English were disappointing against Scotland, with poor performances by many players and showing little signs of creativity.
-Southgate's tactical decisions and substitions were really disappointing, and we fancy the Czechs to take the game to the English and shock Wembley with a victory. **England 0-2 Czech Republic**
+Southgate's tactical decisions and substitions were questionable.
+Although expectations will be high for the English (and pressure will be high on Southgate) to put in a good shift against the Czechs, the Czechs are no pushover.
+They have demonstrated ability to defend well and convert their chances.
+England will dominate the game with most of the possession, but we fancy the Czechs to take the game to the English and shock Wembley with a victory. **England 1-2 Czech Republic**

-### Group D: Scotland vs Croatia
+### Group D: Scotland vs Croatia (Home Advantage)
 <em>Weighted xG (1.11 - <span style="color:blue">1.49</span>) /
 <em>Weighted xGA (1.33 - <span style="color:red">0.97</span>)